jalamani/SuiteCRM/NGSCGuide.md

 A lot of the documentation for this software is located at https://docs.suitecrm.com/.
-This guide will aid users in areas specific to NGSC.
+This guide will aid users in areas needed by NGSC.

 ## SuiteCRM for regular Users

+### The Intake interview

+1. At the top left of the screen, hover your mouse over the 'PEOPLE' tab and click 'CLIENTS'.

+2. At the left side of the screen, click 'Create Client'.

+3. The initial tab is 'General Information'.
+Once the 'General Information' tab is complete, there are for Job, Housing, and Financial Assistance tabs.
+Fill the tabs corresponding to the assistance the client has requested.

+4. The last tab is 'Emergency Contact Information', which includes 'Client Notes' should be done to conclude the interview.

+5. After the interview is over, be sure to press 'SAVE' either at the top or bottom of the form.

 ### Emails